Mapping the Stochastic Penal Colony: Policy and Screenshot for Twitter

 \subsection{Twitter's Restricted UI}

 Figure~\ref{fig:thetweet} illustrates Twitter's browser-based user interface when an account is locked down.
-Even after cancelling the appeal but before agreeing to delete the tweet, the overall structure of the user interface remains but the text above and below the tweet changes.
+The tweet's actual text is elided for its incivility; its substance is described at the start of \REF{sec:tweet-da-fe}.
+The violative tweet centers all attention.
+It remains in place even after cancelling the appeal but before agreeing to delete the tweet; only the text above and below changes.
 Twitter's original instructions claimed that ``while in this state, you can still browse Twitter, but you're limited to only sending Direct Messages to your followers---no Tweets, Retweets, Fleets, follows, or likes.''
 In October 2021, none of that was possible while an appeal is pending.